naacl-org/naacl-hlt-2015/tutorial-crowdsourcing.md

 : Afternoon.

 Responsible
-: Chris Callison-Burch, Lyle Ungar and Ellie Pavlick.
+: Chris Callison-Burch, Lyle Ungar, and Ellie Pavlick.

 Prerequisites
 : No prior exposure to the area is required.